College basketball rankings: Where will Big 12 teams rank in updated Coaches Poll, AP Top 25? - Yahoo Sports

 USA TODAY Sports Coaches Poll

-This section will be updated when the poll is released Monday afternoon.
+This section will be updated when the polls are released Monday afternoon.

 AP Top 25

-This section will be updated when the poll is released Monday afternoon.
+This section will be updated when the polls are released Monday afternoon.

 This article originally appeared on Topeka Capital-Journal: College basketball rankings: Where will Big 12 rank in Coaches, AP polls?